amit-dali/ecgldprnfile/README.md

+# Getting Started

+### Prerequisites to run the application on your machine
+* Java 11 and Maven
+###  Run application
+* mvn spring-boot:run
+     <br /> (or)
+* Run StoremanagerApplication class as java application from IDE
+     <br /> (or)
+* docker build using Dockerfile
+   NOTE : Make sure "mvn package" step is executed before docker build
+   docker build --quiet --build-arg ENVIRONMENT=local  --tag creditlimittracker:1.0.0 .
+   docker run -d -p 8080:8080 creditlimittracker:1.0.0

+### Using the application
+* Open http://localhost:8080/ to see home page with the retrieved users from files sorted by Name  <br />
+* The Latitude & Longitude input values are populated by current geo location when you allow the browser to access your computer geo location  <br />
+* Click on Submit button to see five near by Jumbo stores based on Latitude and Longitude  <br />

+ Application has all the crud API's to manage Stores

+### API Swagger documentation
+ * Link to API documentation (http://localhost:8080/swagger-ui/index.html#/)

 ## Why?

 We are interested in your skills as a developer.
 As part of our assessment, we want to see your code.